fbrbovic/cursor-rule-framework/docs/README.md

 ## 💡 Tips for Success

 1. **Start Small**: Begin with simple rules and gradually add complexity
-2. **Iterate Often**: Use the three-phase workflow to maintain quality
+2. **Iterate Often**: Use the AI-driven workflow system to maintain quality
 3. **Share Knowledge**: Document your patterns for team reuse
 4. **Stay Organized**: Follow the location and naming conventions
 5. **Test Thoroughly**: Validate rules in real projects before sharing